What is an Article revision?

 There are two ways to create a new version of an article:

-1. Open a published article in the Documentation Editor and click Edit in the top right of the editor.
-This creates a new version and opens it as a draft in the text editor.
+- Click Edit in the top right of the editor.
+This action creates a new version and opens it as a draft in the text editor

 The below options are available in Article revision: